ACRonm/MyBlogPosts/My Blog Posts/GitHub as a headless CMS feels wrong.md

 ![Picture of my dog, banksy](https://imagedelivery.net/P9L8ltIQd-qvSr7N3Sj8uw/eb450e4a-1dac-4669-7c83-d3b5f29f4d00/public)

 Sufficed to say, even though there are some drawbacks of using GitHub as a headless CMS, it seems to work quite well.
+In fact, one of the best features of GitHub's api, is the ability to grab the last commit time.
+I use it for my blogs to dynamically update the "last updated" section, which shows the reader that the content could be out of date.